ricardoyang00/config-macOS/README.md

 <p align="center"><img src="docs/stats/stats-mockup2.png">
 <p align="center" justify="center">Stats - monitors available<br><br />

-> Personally, I mainly utilize the power, fan, CPU, and RAM usage features.
-However, there are plenty of other features available for you to explore at your own.
+> I mainly use the power, fan, CPU, and RAM features, but there are many more for you to explore.

 #### CPU monitor configuration
 **⚠️ Warning: This content contains multiple images.**